2. Planning a Tournament

 Apart from the three-stage British Championship and the London Open, which are run by the BGA, tournaments are run by clubs.
 The British Go Congress is run by a club on behalf of the BGA.
 The organiser is usually agreed a year in advance, and offers from clubs are always welcome.

-A congress bank account should be opened, with two signatures required for withdrawals, as the amount of money handled can exceed £5000.
+A congress bank account should be opened, with two signatures required for withdrawals, as the amount of money handled can exceed £5000 if collecting money for accommodation.
 The work can conveniently be split between one person responsible for accommodation and money, and one responsible for the tournament itself.

 Since this is a large event, there is an associated financial risk.
 The club organising a Congress has two options: they can either take all the risk, and do whatever they wish with any profit; or have us underwrite the risk (against a documented budget approved by Council) in which case any profit is shared 50-50 between us and the organising club.